rishabvarun/Smart_medical_prescription/README.md

-# medical-system
-A smart medical prescription system
+# Smart Medical Prescription System

 A smart medical prescription system that uses Finger print authentication (for doctor and pharmacists), and RFID technology for patients smart health card.
 The system includes 3 types of users patient, physician and pharmacist.
 The system stores the patients health details